soap-less/crab-bot-landing-page/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-Pieces of CSS courtesy of the default create-next-app splash.
+Pieces of CSS and JSX courtesy of the default create-next-app splash.

 Should it be a next.js project?
 Probably not.
 I just wanted to make this in 5 seconds and deploy to vercel👍